FriendsOfTYPO3/openid/Documentation/Introduction/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-This extension provides OpenID authentication for the Frontend and Backend.
+This extension provides OpenID authentication for the Backend.
 OpenID allows to authenticate on many web sites using a single registration at the OpenID provider.
 There are several OpenID providers on the Internet.
 Such major companies and sites as AOL,